muldjord/skyscraper/README.md

 * Removed "--updatedb" cli option as it was deprecated (use "--refresh" instead)
 * Removed "--nolocaldb" cli option as it is irrelevant after 3.0.0 usage changes
 * Changed "--allowext" cli option to "--addext"
-* Changed "localDb" config section name to "cache"
+* Removed "localDb"/"cache" config sections and moved options to "main"
 * Removed "userCreds" option from main and platform sections in config.ini.
 They should be set in scraping module section instead
 * Removed "scraper" config.ini variable as it made no sense to ever set it like that
 * Changed "startat" config.ini option to "startAt" to conform with style of other variables